Greg Treat: Personal life

 He is a graduate of Catoosa High School and "attended the University of Oklahoma earning a political science and history degree...Treat also was awarded the Cortez A.M.
 Ewing Fellowship while at OU, which allowed him to intern for then-U.S. Rep. Tom Coburn, M.D., in Washington, D.C."
 He is married to Maressa Treat and has three children.

 In 2025, Treat sued the Oklahoma Department of Public Safety, Canadian County, and the Oklahoma Highway Patrol after his son was injured by a traffic accident during a traffic stop.

 Oklahoma Senate

 Elections

 Treat was first elected to his seat in a 2011 special election to replace Todd Lamb, who left his seat to become Oklahoma's lieutenant governor.
 He defeated four other candidates in the Republican primary and did not face a Democratic opponent.
 He was reelected in 2012 without opposition and defeated Democrat Judy Mullen Hopper in 2016 with 66.35% of the vote.
 He is term limited in 2024.

 Tenure

 In June 2023, unbeknownst to Treat, Oklahoma Governor Kevin Stitt was in Paris and Oklahoma Lieutenant Governor Matt Pinnell was physically out of the state simultaneously.
 Treat temporarily became acting governor and declared an emergency disaster declaration for ten Oklahoma counties.
-His swift action was praised by Tusla Mayor G. T. Bynum.
+His swift action was praised by Tulsa Mayor G. T. Bynum.